A conversation between my father and I in the early 1970s. Originally posted 10/13/05. Edited some.

 When I was a youngster I watched John Wayne and his Leathernecks storm beaches. assault hills, and bomb Jap carriers.
-At age 8, I ached to be just like him.
-The war movies of the 40s and 50s were epic adventures of men larger than Life itself.
+At age 8, I longed to be just like him.
+The war movies of the 1940s and 50s were epic adventures of men larger than Life itself.
 They walked tall, killed many enemies and died like all men should.
-With their boots on.
-Their cause always just and the good guy always prevailed.
+With their boots on, their cause always just, and the good guy always prevailed.
 Germans, Japanese, and later North Koreans were the evil menace.
 They preyed upon the weak.
 They killed, tortured, and pillaged like they were born to it.
 Never in all those childhood Saturday matinees were our boys anything but heroic in their efforts and humble in their victory.

-It was around age 15 when friend's brothers started coming home in boxes from Nam that I began to question the nobility of war.
-I was 17 when an aging John Wayne tried to do for Viet Nam what he had done for us in World War ll and Korea, "The Green Berets" was full to the brim with noble causes, chock full of heroic gestures, and full up with dead bodies, mostly those evil Viet Cong.
+It was around age 15 when a friend's brother came home in a box from Vietnam that I began to question the nobility of war.
+I was 17 when an aging John Wayne tried to do for Vietnam what he had done for us in World War ll and Korea, "The Green Berets" was full to the brim with noble causes, chock full of heroic gestures, and full up with dead bodies, mostly those evil Viet Cong.
 And John dutifully died at the end of the flick like any good hero should.
 At least that is how I remember it.

-At age 19 I was against the war, but willing to go if called.
-Something inside me still clung to the images of God and Country Wayne embedded in my brain so many years earlier.
+By age 19, I was against the war, but willing to go if called.
+Something inside me still clung to the images of God and Country the Duke had embedded in my brain so many years earlier.
 The war may be wrong but it was still a noble undertaking.
 Naive and sure of my own immortality I had decided to enlist if my lottery number was low enough.
-It was a sure thing my low grades would not keep me out.
+It was a sure thing my grades would not keep me out.

 An awkward silence I remember next.
-Moments dragged on while we both contemplated what he had said.
+Moments dragged on while we both contemplated what he had said and what it must have taken to say it.
 Regaining some composure, I managed a barely intelligible "Uh, okay."
 More awkward moments while we both chewed on this awesome recognition of a man questioning basically his whole life.

 I snapped out of my astonishment and struck back with my own news. " I appreciate the offer Dad, but I decided I would join up if my number was low enough."
 I quickly added my reasons.
 To not be willing to do my duty would be disrespectful to all of those before me who had sacrificed.
 But most of all I did not want to shame him.
 His life had been dedicated to the defense of our country and I would not dishonor that memory by running away.